The Difference Between an Index Fund and Index ETF

 Of course, there are problems with that.
 The S&P 500 index is comprised of around 500 companies listed on the NYSE (New York Stock Exchange).
 Imagine buying shares in 500 companies.
 There would be large dealing charges associated with that and it would be very time-intensive.
 You would also have to rebalance your portfolio constantly.

-One way around this is to buy an index fund or index ETF.
+One way around this is to buy an S&P 500 index fund or an S&P500 index ETF.

 Index Funds and ETFs Both Track Indices

-If you invest £1000 in an index fund tracking the FTSE 100, you will own the underlying securities listed on that index, in the correct proportion.
+If you invest £1000 in an index fund tracking the FTSE 100, or any of the other investing indices, you will own the underlying securities listed on that index, in the correct proportion.
 You do this by buying into one fund.
 Tracking an index is a really simple and cost effective way to invest in the market.

 If you buy a FTSE 100 ETF or a FTSE 100 Index Fund, you will be tracking the FTSE 100 index.
 You will own the underlying assets that make up that index in either the ETF of the Index Fund.
 There are differences between the two and these differences should be considered.